code-423n4/2022-09-artgobblers-findings/data/ladboy233-Q.md

         }
 ```

-we recommand move ++currentNonLegenaryId before the event mission for better readability and conciseness.
+we recommand move ++currentNonLegenaryId before the event mission for better readability, conciseness and consistency.

 ```
        unchecked {